Boston's Local Eats

 Can you name Boston’s best local eats?
 Sure, Legal Sea Foods originated in Boston.
 But a cup of their New England clam chowder (although delicious) tastes exactly the same at just about any of their other restaurants nationwide.
 On your trip to Beantown, get off the typical tourist path, forget the chains and have a meal at one of these local favorites -- they won’t disappoint.

 A meal at this romantic Provencal-inspired bistro will win over even the snobbiest of food snobs.
 Located in Back Bay across from the Boston Public Garden, entrees at the dressy but laid-back Bistro du Midi will run you around $20-$35, but are worth every penny.
-Call (617) 426-7878 for a reservation.

 Although it only opened a few years ago, you’ll feel as if you’ve stepped back in time the second you walk through the doors at Kenmore Square’s Eastern Standard.
 The staff is incredibly knowledgeable and drinks are prepared with impeccable attention to detail.
 Did you know if you slap a mint leaf it brings out its flavor more?
 Neither did we, but the bartenders at Eastern Standard did.
 It’s the kind of place where the waiters wear white shirts and ties, but the attire is casual.
-For more information, call the restaurant at (617) 532-9100.

 Located on Boston’s waterfront, Sportello is as unique a dining experience as they come.
 Guests at this modern diner-inspired Italian trattoria sit around sleek white countertops as they watch the chefs prepare their food.
 You won’t go wrong with anything on the pasta and polenta menu.
-For more information, call (617) 737-1234.

 A neighborhood restaurant located on Atlantic Wharf in the Seaport District, Trade offers diners a menu of food “from around the world” made with fresh, local ingredients.
 The high-ceilinged exposed-brick restaurant is trendy (and a bit pricey) but very casual.
-Call (617) 451-1234 for a reservation.

 If you’re looking for a more casual, quick meal, U Burger is a great inexpensive option.
 Build your own (“U Burger”-- get it?) or choose from their delicious pre-concocted options.
 We hear the veggie burger is good, too!